Stock Performance Activity to Track: Tilray (TLRY)

 Tilray (TLRY) STOCK PRICE MOVEMENT:

+Tilray (TLRY) resulted negative response in Monday trading session.
+The stock has performed -10.74% and it registered share value at $17.29 in recent trade transaction.
+At present, the stock price sited at -79.12% from the 52 week high and situated at 15.19% from 52 week low.
+2996361 shares traded on hands while it’s an average volume stands with 3.14M shares.

-VOLATILITY FACTOR: The stock remained 6.79% volatile in last week and indicated 7.16% volatility in previous month.
-ATR value of 1.4 measure stock volatility.
+VOLATILITY FACTOR: The stock remained 9.07% volatile in recent week and indicated 7.13% volatility in last month.
+ATR value of 1.63 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Tilray (TLRY) received positive focus in Friday trading session.
-The stock has performed 7.81% and it registered share value at $17.39 in recent trade transaction.
-At present, the stock price sited at -79.07% from the 52 week high and situated at 15.86% from 52 week low.
-5768267 shares traded on hands while it’s an average volume stands with 3.00M shares.

 PROFITABILITY RATIOS: The company’s net profit margin is -96.90%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 27.00% and Operating Margin is seen at -82.30%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -13.80%.
 Return on Equity (ROE) is -38.80% and Return on Investment (ROI) is -8.50%.